 Healthcare delivery and provider payment models are changing.
 For years, Medicare has favored a fee-for-service (FFS) model, in which individual providers are reimbursed for the individual services they perform.
 Laboratory FFS payment rates are set annually under the Clinical Laboratory Fee Schedule (CLFS).
 Recent CLFS rates have been subject to drastic cuts as a result of the flawed implementation of the Protecting Access to Medicare Act.
 The association is working closely with its lab partners to improve the fee schedule.

-Read AACC’s position statements and comment letters to learn more about these and other government issues of importance to laboratory scientists.
+Read ADLM’s position statements and comment letters to learn more about these and other government issues of importance to laboratory scientists.